AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 1. Click **[!UICONTROL Confirm]**.

-The detailed steps to build a Update data activity are presented in the [Update data](../../automating/using/update-data.md) section.
+The detailed steps to build an Update data activity are presented in the [Update data](../../automating/using/update-data.md) section.

 ## Running the workflow {#running-the-workflow}